 - Roughly 50% of burglarized homes are targeted again within four weeks

-This figure reflects aggregate risk exposure based on repeat victimization, population mobility, and housing turnover—not a guarantee that three out of four homes will be burglarized.
+Important consideration: While some analytics estimate that up to 75% of U.S. homes may experience burglary exposure over a 20-year period, this figure reflects the average risk exposure based on repeat victimization, population, and housing turnover.
 Individual risk varies significantly based on location, security measures, and behavior.

 Burglary Trends Over Time (2011–2024)

-Key takeaway: Burglary has declined steadily, but remains a major crime category.
+Burglary has declined steadily since 2011, but remains a major crime category

 | Year | Incidents |